If one or both of you are a Florida Resident, here is the information you need to get your marriage license.

 Marriage fees can be paid with cash, check, money order, and credit cards.
 All credit card payments are subject to a 3.5% processing fee.
 Consider paying with cash or check when you apply for your marriage license.

 You don't need an appointment and the application process takes 30 minutes or less.
 If you're in a hurry, here are hints to help you save time.

-- Preview the Marriage Application to see the questions in advance.
+- Begin your application online.
+Preview the Marriage Application to see the questions in advance.

 - Take a Premarital Counseling Course before applying in order to use your license the same day.
 Otherwise, a 3-day waiting period will apply.

 - Have your valid (not expired) government-issued photo identification, dates, documents, and payment ready.

 - Read the Family Law Handbook online (en Espanol), before you arrive.

 - Bring an interpreter if applicant does not sufficiently speak or understand English.

 - For ADA accommodations, please contact our office before arriving.

 Once You Are Here, Choose your Wedding Date